About us

 Who we are

-Rajo Mental Health Education & Support (Rajo MHES) is a Somali health-professionals-led UK charity dedicated to promoting mental wellbeing, raising awareness, and supporting individuals and families affected by mental health challenges — in both Somalia and the United Kingdom.
+Rajo is the Somali word for hope, and it is what we exist to restore.
+Rajo Mental Health Education & Support (Rajo MHES) is a Somali health-professionals-led UK charity dedicated to promoting mental wellbeing, raising awareness, and supporting individuals and families affected by mental health challenges, in both Somalia and the United Kingdom.

 The organisation was created to address stigma, improve understanding of mental health, and advocate for culturally sensitive support for those in need.
 Mental health challenges can affect anyone, regardless of age, gender, background or circumstances.
-The World Health Organization estimates that one in three Somalis will experience a mental health difficulty at some point in their lives.1 Yet the country has only around three psychiatrists in public facilities, and an estimated 5% of people with mental illness ever reach professional care.2
+The World Health Organization estimates that one in three Somalis will experience a mental health difficulty at some point in their lives.1 Yet the country has just three qualified psychiatrists working in public facilities, and an estimated 5% of people with mental illness ever reach professional care.2

 Rajo is led by Dr Abdirashid Takar, a UK-registered doctor and mental health specialist.
-He holds a medical degree from the University of Naples (Federico II) and an MSc in Psychiatry from Cardiff University, and brings 16 years' experience as a forensic medical examiner and, currently, as a specialty doctor in addiction psychiatry with Change Grow Live (CGL) — the UK's largest provider of drug and alcohol treatment services.
+He holds a medical degree from the University of Naples (Federico II) and an MSc in Psychiatry from Cardiff University, and brings 16 years' experience as a forensic medical examiner and, currently, as a specialty doctor in addiction psychiatry with Change Grow Live (CGL), the UK's largest provider of drug and alcohol treatment services.
+He is lead author of a peer-reviewed case report on the Galdogob Mental Health Center published in the Somali Health Action Journal (2025).3

 What drives us